 Actually, there is an excellent theory behind this approach.
 Check out this book: Flow: The Psychology of Optimal Experience, by Mihaly Csikszentmihalyi.
 Flow is the feeling of “deep enjoyment, creativity, and a total involvement with life” when you are fully absorbed by a task.
 To achieve flow (and I’m simplifying a lot!), your task has to challenge you enough to keep you energized and motivated.
 If your task is too easy — say, you build an app identical to what you learned in a past tutorial — you get bored.
 If it is too hard, you feel anxious, scared, and will likely quit (that’s the feeling you get staring at the empty code editor, leading you into 'tutorial hell').

-This is the part of the blog post that is a bit more pertinent to the students of The Complete Web Developer in 2021: Zero to Mastery course.
+This is the part of the blog post that is a bit more pertinent to the students of The Complete Web Developer: Zero to Mastery course.
 I’ll briefly detail where I followed the course outline and when I diverged from it.
 I start with the React section, because I feel that all previous sections are basics that one should know before even building anything.
 If you aren’t taking the course, feel free to skip to the lessons I learned section, which will be valuable to any new developers.

 This lesson goes beyond coding.
 My app is nothing groundbreaking.
 It is similar to what I learned in my tutorials, and the divergences from the tutorials are not huge.
 But, here’s the thing, even these small differences caused hours upon hours of headaches as I unearthed new problems and bugs that I had to solve on my own.
 The reason I persisted through all the frustration was that the changes were small enough that they weren’t too scary.
 Moreover, I was following Andrei's blueprint.
 It was like a gentle guide that shows you that you will safely get to your final destination.